afshinator/afshin-me-first-try/README.md

     https://codepen.io/lhermann/pen/EBGZRZ

-3. Adding Cypress for testing. ⛔
+3. Adding **Cypress** for testing.
+It was cake 🍰!

     I played with this when it first came out, it sure looks like its matured quite a a bit.
+I was able to quickly whip some tests together.

   ---